CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="gold">Example Request</font>
 >curl --location -g --request GET 'https//review-ywu6raktuq-uc.a.run.app/reviews/{{hotelId}}?page&offset'

-<span style="font-family:san-serif; font-size:15px;">This endpoint is used to list all reviews regarding to specific hotelId.
-In the real test on postman there is 101 data so we take 1 data for sample</span>
+<details><summary markdown="span">Result For Request to get all reviews regarding to specific hotelId</summary>This endpoint is used to list all reviews regarding to specific hotelId.
+In the real test on postman there is 101 data so we take 1 data for sample

 ```javascript
 {
     "message" "successful",